konsumer/rawproto/README.md

 Protobuf encodes several different possible types for every wire-type.
 In this lib, we guess the type based on some context-clues, but it will never be perfect, without hand-tuning.
 Here are the possible types we support:

 ```
-VARINT - int, bool
+VARINT - int, bool, string
-FIXED64 - uint, int, bytes, float
+FIXED64 - uint, int, bytes, float, string
-LEN - string, bytes, packedIntVar, packedInt32, packedInt64, flat
+LEN - string, bytes, packedIntVar, packedInt32, packedInt64, string
-FIXED32 - int, uint, bytes, float
+FIXED32 - int, uint, bytes, float, string
 ```

+- You can use any [protobuf scalar type-name](https://protobuf.dev/programming-guides/proto3/#scalar).
-You can also use `raw` for any type to get the raw field with bytes + meta.
+- You can use `raw` for any type to get the raw field with bytes + meta.

-Groups are treated as repeated `LEN` message-fields, and `LEN` will try to be parsed as sub-tree, but you can override with other types.
+- Groups are treated as repeated `LEN` message-fields
+- `LEN` will try to be parsed as sub-tree, but you can override with other types in `query` (for example if it tries to make a sub-message with part of a string)

 ## migration